diegomics/VGP1.6_tutorial/updated_workflow/DNAnexus_workflow_1.6.md

 ![DNAnexus assembly chart 1.6](https://github.com/lunfardista/VGP1.6_tutorial/blob/master/updated_workflow/images/DNAnexus_VGP_1.6_chart.png)

-IMPORTANT: Remember that your questions are always welcome in training channel of Slack!
+IMPORTANT: Remember that your questions are always welcome in the "training" channel of Slack!

 ## Getting Started

-When assigned an assembly, you will given a **Species ID** for your given genome (in this example _**fArcCen1**_) and a project will be shared with you containing the raw files for the genome which have been linked from the VGP AWS bucket.
+When assigned an assembly, you will be given a **Species ID** for your given genome (in this example _**fArcCen1**_) and a project will be shared with you containing the raw files for the genome which have been linked from the VGP AWS bucket.

 The root folder of the project will have the _Species ID_ name (_fArcCen1_) and contain the following folders and files: